oktadev/okta-blog/_source/_posts/2023-04-26-java-jetty-oauth.md

 First, take a look at the `pom.xml` file (which is shown below).
 Notice the Jetty version is set in the properties block.
 The only project dependency is `jakarta.servlet-api`.
 It is scoped as `provided` because, in deployment, this package will be provided by the server container.

 The Servlet API dependency used to be `javax-servlet-api`, but Java EE is no longer maintained and has been migrated into `jakarta.servlet-api`.
-This happened when Java EE moved from Oracle to the Eclipse Foundation.
+This happened when Java EE moved from Oracle to the Eclipse Foundation and became Jakarta EE.
 As you'll see in the servlet code, this package provides the standardized classes and annotations used to build the servlet.

 The packaging type for the project is `war`, not `jar`, and the Maven War plugin has been included in the build dependencies (`maven-war-plugin`).